mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

 ---
 layout: post
-title: Surprises from starting an MLE job in big tech
+title: Surprises from being an MLE in big tech
 author: matt_sosna
 ---

+FAANG companies have attained a sort of "Ivy League" status in the tech world over the last decade.
+I've spent

 What I thought I'd need:
 * Expertise in the details of Docker, AWS, etc.